WHO WE ARE

 offers skilled nursing at home!

-Bergen Home Care & Nursing is a health care service firm dedicated to providing compassionate quality home healthcare and staff support services for hospitals and nursing homes.
+Bergen Home Care & Nursing Inc is a health care Agency dedicated to providing compassionate, quality home healthcare and staff support services for hospitals and nursing homes.

 At BHC, we are proud of our staff.
 We offer prompt and courteous assistance and same-day service.